canonical/intel-neural-processing-unit/snaps/openvino/consumer-intel-npu-driver-and-openvino-toolkit-2404/README.md

 sudo snap install --dangerous ./openvino-python_2024.4.0_amd64.snap
 ```

-Install content provider snaps to consume from via content interfaces:
+Install content provider snaps to consume from via content interfaces.
+Since `openvino-toolkit-2404` is not yet in the Snap Store, you first need to build it locally (you can clone [this repo](https://github.com/kenvandine/openvino-toolkit-snap) and run `snapcraft` to build it).

 ```
 sudo snap install --beta intel-npu-driver